frankvgompel/egui_colors/README.md

 // use the provided function 'light_dark_toggle_button' for switching between light and dark mode.
 If you use one from egui, it will revert to the egui theme. app.colorix.light_dark_toggle_button(ctx, ui);

 // dropdown with the 12 ColorTokens and a color picker for a custom color.
-NOTE: the color picker is clamped to suitable ranges.
-If the selected color's contrast is not sufficient, it will be replaced by a more saturated version. app.colorix.custom_picker(ui);
+// NOTE: the color picker is clamped to suitable ranges.
+// If the selected color's contrast is not sufficient, it will be replaced by a more saturated version. app.colorix.custom_picker(ui);
 app.colorix.ui_combo_12(ctx, ui);

 // dropdown with themes.
-It is possible to add custom themes to the list with an Option<(Vec<&str>, Vec<[ColorPreset; 12]>)> let names = vec!["YellowGreen"];
+It is possible to add custom themes to the list
+//with an Option<(Vec<&str>, Vec<[ColorPreset; 12]>)>
+let names = vec!["YellowGreen"];
 let themes = vec![[ColorPreset::Custom([178, 194, 31]); 12]];
 let custom = Some((names, themes));